Good Health & Reduced Fatigue

 What happens if the body cannot make the key amino acids fast enough to support the exertion?

 The body instigates the “catabolic response” to break down the body proteins to provide what it needs when it needs it.
-For example, the amino acid serine is lost in great abundance via sweat and general metabolism.
+For example, the amino acid serine is lost in great abundance via sweat and urine and is used broadly in general metabolism.
 If the body needs to top up supplies of serine during exertion, then the catabolism of endogenous proteins in muscle can release what is required.

-The down side of this is that many of the other amino acid components present in the protein that is broken down, are not required in the same quantities, and thus get utilised as an energy source or converted to fats.
+The down side of this is that many of the other amino acid components present in the protein that is broken down, are not required in the same quantities, and thus get utilised as an energy source, get excreted or converted to fats.

 Does this product include the BCAA?